 Outside wicker seating and accents are available in standard or deep seating designs.
 Standard wicker is designed to be used with or without seat cushions whereas, deep seating wicker is designed to be used with thick back and seat cushions.

 Styles range from traditional Victorian wicker to modern sectional flat wicker designs.

 Wicker furniture is easily accessorized using select fabric and cushion designs from a wide selection of choices.
 Adding solid fabric colors, stripes and patters that coordinate with the frame color and surrounding decor will ensure your furniture will look great in its setting.
 Add throw pillows to provide an desired accent for seating.

 When choosing fabric for your outdoor wicker, choose from our huge selection of all-weather or Sunbrella® outdoor fabric.
 Use Sunbrella fabric when strong direct sunlight is prevalent for long periods of time.
 Sunbrella is a premium solution dyed fabric that significantly resists fading.
 If your in the sunbelt, choose Sunbrella.

 Outdoor wicker furniture is ideal to use in places where you need comfortable no maintenance furniture.
 At home, use outdoor wicker on porches and patios, in the yard or around swimming pools.
 Inside, decorate your sunroom or four season room with standard or deep seating wicker.

-In commercial buildings and properties, decorate court yards and lobbies.
-Use wicker dining furniture in restaurants and coffee shops and use seating furntiure in hotel rooms for a warm comfortable look and feel.
+commercial buildings and properties, decorate court yards and lobbies.
+Use wicker dining furniture in restaurants and coffee shops and use seating furniture in hotel rooms for a warm comfortable look and feel.

 Decorators love to use resin and loom furniture when designing the perfect room or space for clients.
 Using a decorator experienced in using all-weather wicker furniture in their designs can help ensure your ideals of the perfect seating and dining designs are met.